Vadimbuildercxx/nnpy/README.md

 Also, the project may be useful for those involved in Pitch optimization, as it can help them identify where bottlenecks may be.

-In general, the project will be useful for those who want to understand how Pitch works under the hood.
+In general, the project will be useful for those who want to understand how Pytorch works under the hood.